 As stated earlier in this Brochure, Kovitz is a wholly owned subsidiary of Focus.
 Focus is also one of several minority investors in SmartAsset, which seeks to match prospective advisory clients with investment advisers.
 Focus has one director on SmartAsset's board as well as a board observer.
 Kovitz's payment of a fee to SmartAsset benefits SmartAsset's investors, including Focus, our parent company.

 REGISTERED REPRESENTATIVES OF A BROKER/DEALER

 Certain of the Firm's Supervised Persons are registered representatives of unaffiliated broker-dealers and will provide clients with securities brokerage services under a separate commission-based arrangement.
-This arrangement is described at length in Item 5.

 LICENSED INSURANCE AGENTS